-- For liquids, these are generally easy to give in the food, unless you just need to squirt ’em right in your horse’s mouth.
+- These liquids are generally easy to give in the food unless you need to squirt ’em right in your horse’s mouth.

 - For the most part, adding oral meds to grain or rations is the easiest way to go.
 You will need to initially monitor his eating, to be sure he gets it all and doesn’t stick his foot in the bowl to tip it over if it smells a bit funny.